Abdou's Procedure on

 Send a Message to Abdou

-We'll deliver your message to Abdou at his hospital bed.
+We'll deliver your message to Abdou as soon as we see him.